 This is where mod_deflate comes in.

-Phusion Passenger is a web application server that can run Ruby, Node.js, and Python applications on your webserver.
+Phusion Passenger is a web application server that can run Ruby, Node.js, and Python applications on your web server.
 It integrates with both Apache and Nginx to serve content to your visitors.
-Historically, this application was difficult to integrate with cPanel servers, which would combine the power of Ruby applications with the ease of management that cPanel provides, but recent advancements make setting up your Passenger module very simple.
+Historically, this application was difficult to integrate with cPanel servers, which would combine the power of Ruby applications with the ease of management that cPanel provides, but recent advancements make setting up your Passenger module very simple on both a VPS server as well as a dedicated server.
 This easy walkthrough will show you how to add Passenger, Apache mod_passenger, and the supporting Ruby installation to cPanel.
 Continue reading “Using Passenger with cPanel on CentOS 7”

 With the release of EasyApache 4 in WHM 58 there are various changes to how PHP is managed.
 The most obvious being that EasyApache 4 brings support for installing multiple PHP versions alongside each other.
 However with multiple versions of PHP being installed on the server it’s easy to lose track of your command-line based PHP utilities and their PHP requirements.
 Continue reading “EasyApache 4 & CLI based PHP utilities”